rwth-acis/RequirementsBazaar-WebFrontend/README.md

 RequirementsBazaar-WebFrontend
 ==============================

-This project is a web interface to the requirements bazaar service.
-The project aims to offer user and developers a platform on which to cooperate.
-To read more about the idea behind requirements bazaar read the service page.
-This Web interface is built as a single page application using web components library, Polymer 1.0.
+This repository contains the Web interface of the Requirements Bazaar.
+The project aims to offer users and developers of any kind of applications, tools or services a platform on which they can collaborate and cooparate.
+This Web application is built as a single-page application using Web Components with the Polymer 1.0 library.

 Develop